Nithish130718/WashWiz/README.md

-# WashWiz,a Laundry Management System
+# WashWiz, a Laundry Management System

 This is a Flask-based web application for managing laundry services.
 It allows users to perform various tasks such as adding branches, service points, tracking orders, and managing transactions.